florin-dumitrescu/accurate-search/README.md

 # accurate-search

-The most accurate text search engine and still faster than most of the other search libraries.
+The most accurate text search engine and faster than most of the other search libraries.
+No dependencies on other libraries or APIs, so it works offline too.

 # How to install